bisturi/bisturi/docs/reference/06_field_in_deep.md

-Now, we need to think, what are the responsabilities of one Field?
+Now, we need to think, what are the responsibilities of one Field?
 Well, it has only one: given a string of bytes create from them a 'python object' and given a 'python object' return fragments of strings.

-This is the only responsability of each Field like Int, Data and Ref.
+This is the only responsibility of each Field like Int, Data and Ref.
 But what it is this 'python object'?
 This depends of the Field.

 For example, Int can use as its 'python object' an 'int' (and a 'long' for Python 2.x).